 The Third Murder Review

-The Third Murder is a crime thriller from Japanese filmmaker Hirokazu Kore-eda and appears as something of an unexpected left turn in the director’s career.
+is a crime thriller from Japanese filmmaker Hirokazu Kore-eda and appears as something of an unexpected left turn in the director’s career.
 For the past decade he has developed a reputation for crafting slow burning family dramas, building a committed fan base who have become accustomed to his semi-social realistic style.
 Perhaps a change of pace was a little overdue and while that should always be applauded, the results are rather more lacklustre.
 The same dialogue heavy approach that has cemented his status in modern day world cinema is applied to this case of whodunnit, eventually tying itself into a mess of knots it cannot untangle.

 Initially there seems to be little doubt over who may have killed a factory boss on the banks of a desolate canal late at night.
 Misumi (played by the always wonderful Kôji Yakusho) wipes the blood across his cheek and heads to the nearest police station to confess.
 His defence team, led by Shigemori (Masaharu Fukuyama - who starred in Kore-eda’s Like Father, Like Son), face an uphill task as Misumi continues to change his story from one day to the next.
 With the trial slowly approaching Shigemori digs deeper into the case and it begins to appear as if the defendant may not be guilty at all.